vy/hrrs/README.md

   operation is relatively more expensive then just cloning an `InputStream` in a regular `POST` request and is not subject to any maximum recordable payload size limits.

+- **Which rotation policies can I use?** This completely depends on the serializer you are using.
+For line-based serializers (e.g., the predefined Base64-based ones) you must use `ByteMatchingRotationPolicy` with `\n` as the target byte.
+See #206 for the discussion.

 <a name="security"></a>